milan2798/OlacabsClone/README.md

 To more deep dive into webworld

-I have created HomePage clone of (www.olacabs.com).
+I have created HomePage clone.

-Using HTML CSS and javascript.
+Using HTML and  CSS .

 You can clone this in your IDE to explore More